iann838/Pyot/docs/issues/runtimethreading.md

 ```

 {% hint style='info' %}
-Generally only the **top most async function** is decorated.
+Generally only the **top most async function** is wrapped.
 For example:
 - Projects main function.
 - Django's wsgi views methods and functions.
 - Functions passed to concurrent executors.